YPWang0818/c_tamplate/README.md

 My personal minimal C prject generator script.
 Works for linux systems only.
 The code should be self-explanitory.
-Use at your own risk!.
+Use at your own risk!

 # Usage